On the profile of energy concentration at blow-up points for sub-conformal focusing nonlinear waves: Introduction

 \begin{remark} In fact, the lower bound \eqref{MZ} also holds near noncharacteristic points for more general $V$, as long as $V$ can be extended beyond the singularity.
 This can be seen via a straightforward adaptation of \cite[Lemma 3.1]{MZ1}.
 In particular, even with these more general $V$, the local well-posedness theory for \eqref{focNLW} in $H^1$ remains the same as for $V \equiv 1$; see, for example, \cite{LS}. \end{remark}

-We note that very recent results, \cite{MZ2, MZ3}, also show the stability of the family of blow-up profiles $\kappa (d, y)$ (in similarity variables), as well as the $\mc{C}^1$-regularity of the blow-up graph near such a blow-up profile, for noncharacteristic points.
+We note that very recent results, \cite{donn_schor:blowup_subcritical, MZ2, MZ3}, also show the stability of the family of blow-up profiles $\kappa (d, y)$ (in similarity variables), as well as the $\mc{C}^1$-regularity of the blow-up graph near such a blow-up profile, for noncharacteristic points.
+We also note the results of Killip, Stovall, and Vi\c{s}an, \cite{kill_stov_vis:blowup_nkg}, which apply to nonlinear wave and Klein-Gordon equations in the full energy-subcritical range, $p \in (1, 1 + \frac{4}{n - 2})$; among other things, they established bounds on the local energy inside a null cone emanating from a point on the blow-up surface.

 Nonetheless, to our knowledge, there does not seem to be a general result describing the profile of the singularities in higher dimensions beyond these perturbations of the ODE examples $\phi_\ast$.
-In fact, Bizon, Breitenlohner, Maison, and Wasserman, \cite{BBMZ}, demonstrate in certain cases that there exists a countable family of stationary solutions, which shows the richness of potential profiles.
+In fact, Biz\'on, Breitenlohner, Maison, and Wasserman, \cite{BBMZ}, demonstrate in certain cases that there exists a countable family of self-similar solutions, which shows the richness of potential profiles.

 In particular, \eqref{MZ} and \eqref{MZ'} do not give information on the profile of the solution in the balls $B(0, -\sigma t )$, but, merely on the growth of its $H^1$ norm.
 For example, the bound \eqref{MZ} in principle allows for the solution $\phi$ to blow up slowly on the annular regions $B (0, -\sigma t) \setminus B (0, -\sigma' t)$ for some $\sigma' < \sigma$, and for the bulk of the $H^1$-energy to be concentrated in the smaller balls $B(0, -\sigma' t)$.
 We show that this cannot occur.